SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 In one of his trademark acts of cruel ignorance, Trump intervened in the FDA approval process, even though it's finished for all but a bit of paperwork.
-On Friday afternoon, he _publicly threatened_ FDA Commissioner Hahn that if he didn't get the approval finished on Friday, he would have to resign; this for an EUA that was on track for approval _the next day_. <sup id="fn8a">[[8]](#fn8)</sup>
+On Friday afternoon, he _publicly threatened_ FDA Commissioner Hahn that if he didn't get the approval finished by Friday evening, he would have to resign; this for an EUA that was on track for approval _the next day_. <sup id="fn8a">[[8]](#fn8)</sup>

 As a result, instead of being approved Saturday morning, it was approved Friday night.